 Human brucellosis is also known for complications and involvement of internal organs and its symptoms can be very diverse depending on the site of infection and include encephalitis, meningitis, spondylitis, arthritis, endocarditis, orchitis and prostatitis.
 Spontaneous abortions, mostly in the first and second trimesters of pregnancy, are seen in pregnant women infected with Brucella [66].
-Symptoms and signs of brucellosis usually referred as fever of unknown origin can be confused with other diseases including enteric fever, malaria, rheumatic fever. tuberculosis, cholecystitis, thrombophlebitis, fungal infection, autoimmune disease and tumors [67].
+Symptoms and signs of brucellosis usually referred as fever of unknown origin can be confused with other diseases including enteric fever, malaria, rheumatic fever, tuberculosis, cholecystitis, thrombophlebitis, fungal infection, autoimmune disease and tumors [67].
 Because of these rather non-specific signs, brucellosis is constantly mis-diagnosed as malaria, which is very prevalent in sub Saharan Africa [68].

-Human Brucellosis: The true incidence of brucellosis in human and animals worldwide is obscure and the occurrence is expanding in low and middle income nations like Ethiopia.
+Human Brucellosis: The true incidence of brucellosis in human and animals worldwide is obscure and the occurrence is expanding in low- and middle-income nations like Ethiopia.
 The bacterial pathogen is considered by US Centers for Disease Control and Prevention (CDC) as a category (B) pathogen that has potential for improvement as a bio-terrorism weapon with a capability of airborne transmission [69].
 The incidence of human brucellosis is correlated with the level of incidence in domestic animals [1].
 Human cases occur after ingesting raw milk and milk products and coming into close contact with infected animals.
 Human brucellosis can be a very debilitating disease, although the case fatality rate is generally low [1].

-Brucellosis primarily affects livestock, but can be transmitted to humans (Figure 2) by ingestion, close contact, inhalation or accidental inoculation.
-The prevalence of human brucellosis differs between areas and has been reported to vary with standards of
+Brucellosis primarily affects livestock, but can be transmitted to human (Figure 2) by ingestion, close contact, inhalation or accidental inoculation.
+The prevalence of human brucellosis differs between areas and has been reported to vary with standards of personal and environmental hygiene, animal husbandry practices and species of the causative agent and local methods of